Classification of (2+1)D invertible fermionic topological phases with symmetry

 The choice of $\tilde{n}_1$ determines, up to certain gauge transformations, a set of $U(1)$ phases $\{U_{\bf g}(a,b;c)\}$, which determine how each ${\bf g} \in G_b$ acts on the fusion and splitting spaces of the anyon theory.

-Next, SETs are specified by a set of symmetry fractionalization data.
-For the cases of relevance here, this is specified by a set of $U(1)$ phases $\{\eta_{a}({\bf g},{\bf h})\}$, for ${\bf g}, {\bf h} \in G_b$ which are subject to certain consistency equations and gauge transformations.
+Next, SETs are specified by a set of symmetry fractionalization data \cite{Barkeshli2019}.
+For the cases of relevance here, this is specified by a set of $U(1)$ phases $\{\eta_{a}({\bf g},{\bf h})\}$, for ${\bf g}, {\bf h} \in G_b$ which determine the fractional $G_b$ quantum numbers carried by the anyons.
+They are subject to certain consistency equations and gauge transformations.
 We can always fix $U_{\bf g}$ by fixing a gauge, and fixing a canonical reference state which sets a reference value $\{\eta^{\text{ref}}_{a}({\bf g},{\bf h})\}$.
 All other symmetry fractionalization classes can then be related to the reference as

 where $\mathfrak{t} \in Z^2(G_b, \mathcal{A})$ and where $\mathcal{A}$ is an Abelian group determined by fusion of the Abelian anyons in $\mathcal{C}(c_-)$. $M_{a,x}$ is the phase obtained by a double braid between $a$ and an Abelian anyon $x$.
 We define $\mathfrak{t}$ as